ticketfrei/ticketfrei/README.md

 Ticketfrei is a mastodon/twitter/mail bot to dodge ticket controllers in public transport systems.

+## Mission

+Public transportation is meant to provide an easy and time-saving way to move within a region while being affordable for everybody.
+Unfortunately, this is not yet the case.
+Ticketfrei's approach is to **enable people to reclaim public transportation.**

+On short term we want to do this by helping users to avoid controllers and fines - on long term by **pressuring public transportation companies to offer their services free of charge**, financed by the public.

+Because with Ticketfrei you're able to use trains and subways for free anyway.
+Take part and create a new understanding of what public transportation could look like!

+## How It Works

 The functionality is simple: It retweets every tweet where it is mentioned.

 This leads to a community which evolves around it.
 If you see ticket